fuenwang/DeepOpenSfM/README.md

 # DeepOpenSfM

 ## Intro
-DeepOpenSfM is additional interface for <a href="https://github.com/mapillary/OpenSfM">OpenSfM</a>
+DeepOpenSfM is additional python interface for <a href="https://github.com/mapillary/OpenSfM">OpenSfM</a>.
+Our goal is to make
+<a href="https://github.com/mapillary/OpenSfM">OpenSfM</a> support Deep-Learning-based matching method.
+For now